-Let’s face it: if marketing campaigns don’t play a big role your marketing strategy AND your business you’re missing out on a world of possibilities.
+Let’s face it: if marketing campaigns don’t play a big role in your marketing strategy and your business, you’re missing out on a world of possibilities.
 That’s why we’ve compiled our guide to some marketing campaign essentials.
 After all, there are many different types of marketing but they all have the same purpose, and that’s to work towards a specific business goal.

 Why are companies spending billions for marketing though?
 What makes marketing so important in the business world?
 We’ll look at some marketing theory, types of marketing campaigns, some examples of the best marketing campaigns of all time and cover a range of successful marketing campaign essentials along the way.

 The Purpose of Marketing Campaigns

 In today’s competitive business environment you can have the best product in the market, but without efficient marketing you’ll fall short of your potential market share and lose profits.
 The question is not whether marketing is important or not; rather it is how much marketing you need to dominate your market.The role that marketing campaigns play can be broken down into six main elements:

 - Communication: Communicating with potential customers and relaying your company’s message to them is the first step towards increasing sales.
 Through marketing campaigns, a business talks to its consumers, delivers its vision and highlights the qualities of the product or service offered.
 Communication with your target market is key.
 To reach the largest audience available and effectively deliver your message, spread your word on as many platforms as you can.
 Any business should research the target market, find out where they can be online and in the physical world.
 Through effective market research, the company’s message will reach its target audience.

 - Creating a brand image: Brand image is how the consumer perceives your brand and your company.
 It is created by the customer’s own experience with the company, the consistent message put through your advertising or marketing campaigns and the word of mouth spread through other customers’ experiences.
 Why is brand image crucial to surviving in the market?
 A strong brand resonates with the customer; quality marketing equates to quality products in the consumers’ minds.
 Next time he/she is walking down the aisles in a supermarket, the consumer will be reminded of your strong brand image and opt for your product.

 - Customer Loyalty: Loyalty is the emotional response a customer has as a result of several positive experiences with your company’s product or service.
 Customer loyalty is mostly obtained through efficient customer service management and post-sales services.
 However, great marketing campaigns that create efficient practices have been shown to increase a customer’s sense of loyalty.
 When a customer feels appreciated and has a direct line of communication with a business through social media platforms, this in turn increases his/her sense of loyalty.
 Messages relayed through ads can fixate on the consumer’s needs, which make customers feel like the products of a certain brand satisfy their requirements.

 - Retaining Current Customers While Obtaining New Ones: Retaining existing customers is always cheaper than obtaining new ones.
 The best marketing campaigns however, can work on both.
 Targeted marketing campaigns assert a company’s dominance in the market, remind current customers of the benefit of the product and greatly help in securing new buyers.

 - Brand Recognition: One of the main purposes of any marketing campaign is to promote the name of your brand and company.
 Brand recognition or brand awareness relates to how much the targeted consumer can identify with a certain brand.
 Brand recognition is built through effective marketing campaigns.
 Consumers who are exposed to visual and auditory advertisements are more likely to recognise your products while shopping or looking for certain services.

 - Increased Sales: The main point of any market campaign is to eventually increase sales.
 Profit is what keeps a company competitive in the business world; and the more sales a company has the more profitable it will be.

 Marketing Mix – The 4Ps